C-Accel-CRIPT/cript-excel-uploader/docs/excel rows.md

 ## <span class="row-2">row 2</span>

+> This can be seen as the label for each column

+> The breakdown can be found in <a href="/individual sheets">Individual Excel Sheets</a>

 [//]: # "todo consider putting this section in the section where you explain ROW 1, ROW 2, ROW 3"

 ### <span class="row-2">row 2</span> <u>Column Field Names</u>